andrewcheryl/portfolio-Semantic-Search-Engine/project_summary.md

 Jupyter notebook : 02- Semantic-search-model-developement

 Seaarch process broken down into three steps:

 1. Build corpus - during development this was limited to a 1000 pages as running into memory issues using dataframes in order to investiagte results
 2. Build document matrix using TFidf then apply TruncatedSVD with 100 components.
-REview top features produced and tweak cleaning process
+Review of top features resulted in tweaking of cleaning process.
 3. Build search function
     - add serach term to document term matrix (DTM) using Tfidf model fitted in step 2
     - rerun Truncated SVD on augmented DTM
     - run cosine similarity to generate top 10 related articles

-Issues
+Issues :

     -  size of dataframe causing lots of crashes - in final build data kept in sparse matrix until final step in search process
     -  how to assess effectiveness of search ? used visual inspection only
     -  search works well on single words , not so good on sentences or terms with multple words - need to extend model to use ngrams  - this is currently outstanding
     -  for final build step 2 reduced to document term matrix generation only

+Code for final model build wrapped in a Class.

+Class Wiki_search - functions:

+Document term matrix  created when class instantiated.
+Search_mywiki can then be rerun multiple times
+functions:

+    __init__ -> calls build_dtm_matrix -> calls build_corpus -> returns dtm sparse matrix , dtm index and fitted tfidf

+     search_myWiki -> returns  top 10 related articles

 ## Predictive modeling
 TO BE COMPLETED

-## Model Build
+## 3. Model Build
 Jupyter notebook : 03- Semantic-search-model-build
 All code held in wiki_api.py

+Initally designed to run in Flask which has been set up with docker file with that includes instructions to download all  the python module requirements specified.

+To run in standard jupyter/scipy docker container  will need to install
+    spacy , nltk , pymongo , beautifulsoup
+plus download spacy.en

+Code for final model build wrapped in a 3 Classes.

+Class WikiAPI - load categories , this is instantiated with the category name, there is a run flag that defaults True.
+When the run flag is true it will trigger the full end to end process.
+If the run flag is false the steps can be triggered individually - this was added for debugging and exploration.

+Class Wiki_Search - search enging , this require two steps...

+ - Document term matrix  created when class instantiated.
+ - Search_mywiki can then be rerun multiple times

+ The document term matrix is created and kept in a sparse matrix, if takes about 5 seconds to train so it was not necessary to store as pickle and load fwhen search engine iniated.
+This also ensures that the dtm reflects currently loaded pages.

 ### Front end web service
-Front end is currently in  jupyter notebook - '03- Semantic-search-model-build' THis provides a user interface to the wiki_api.py cde file.
+Front end is currently in  jupyter notebook - '03- Semantic-search-model-build'

+This provides a user interface to the wiki_api.py code file.

-A flask front end is in developement but there are some issues wit interactivty required during category load process that need to be resolved.
+A flask front end is in developement but there are some issues with interactivty required during category load process that need to be resolved.

+## 4. Summary

+There are some open points that need to be completed and there are a number of loose ends that would need to be cleaned up to make this a deployable model.

+Open points:

+    Improve search functionaliy for sentences
+    Improve data content management
+    Build functional frontend